Zukkiyunda/Custom-3DS-Keyboard/README.md

 ## Installation

 At this moment of time, It is NA only.
-This means that you most likely can't install this mod if you brought your 3DS outside North America if brought from a large retail store.
+This means that you most likely can't install this mod if you brought your 3DS outside North America from a large retail store.
 If you are unsure which region it is if for example it is a second hand 3DS.
 Open the System Settings app and look at the right-bottom corner of the top screen.
 If the firmware ends with a "U" at the end.
 This is a NA 3DS, if not, you won't be install this without crashing the keyboard entirely.

 Go toward the [the releases page](https://github.com/Zukkiyunda/Custom-3DS-Keyboard/releases).
 Download your CIA.
 Insert it somewhere in your 3DS SD card.
 Open FBI, go toward the directory you have put it, and Press either option one or two.